mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 1. Click **New Task** in the right corner of the Tasks List window.
 2. To open a selected task, click the **Task Title** (task name) of the task.
 3. Click the **Back** of **Next** buttons to move between the tabs.
-When Click the **Finish** on the last tab to create the task.
+Click **Finish** on the last tab to create the task.
-4. An edit of the task creates a new version with a new task_id of the task.
-The old version is kept in the TDM DB for tracking purpose and its status is set to Inactive.
+4. Once the task has been edited a new version with a new task_id is created.
+The old version is saved in the TDM DB for tracking purposes and its status is set to Inactive.

  [![Previous](/articles/images/Previous.png)](13_environment_exclusion_lists.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](15_data_flux_task.md)